 6th-8th graders are expected to turn in daily assignments on time each day, and long-term assignments on the date due.
-Missing assignment slips will be given to students once a week, and all parents are encouraged to check Sycamore often to ensure their student(s) is completing all assignments.
-Students with missing assignments will be required to attend Homework Club during lunch/recess.
+All parents are encouraged to check Sycamore often to ensure their student(s) is completing all assignments.
+Students with missing assignments will be required to attend Homework Club during lunch/recess and/or after school.